michhar/azureml-keras-yolov3-custom/README.md

 pip install azure-storage-blob==12.3.1
 ```

-2. Driver script issue:  `utils.py", line 81, in kmeans    assert False` - this means there's very likely an issue with your DataStore.
-Check the DataStore in the Portal under your Azure ML Workspace to make sure it's pointing to the correct Blob Storage account and container.
+2. Driver script issue:  `utils.py", line 81, in kmeans    assert False` - this could mean:

+    - There's an issue with your Datastore.
+Check the Datastore in the Portal under your Azure ML Workspace to make sure it's pointing to the correct Blob Storage account and container.
 Then, check the Blob Storage container to ensure it has the `--data-dir` that you specified when running the driver script (e.g. `Traffic-PascalVOC-export`) at the base level of the container.
 You may need to define environment variables for driver script to locate these resources.
 See, [Use driver Python script to train a model in the cloud](#use-driver-python-script-to-train-a-model-in-the-cloud) and "important" note.
+    - There are images in the Datastore that are not tagged.
+Go back to the VoTT tool, label the untagged images or set the project to export only tagged images (under Export Settings) and run the export again.

 ## Some issues to know